Mario Gabelli: Pace University

-On July 1, 2021, Gabelli through his Foundation, Gabelli Foundation, Inc contributed $1.5 million to establish the Gabelli Endowed Anthony R. Pustorino Distinguished Professorship in Accounting, a restricted endowment at Pace University.
-The Fund shall be restricted to support, in perpetuity, a named Professor in the Lubin School of Business Accounting Department.
+On July 1, 2021, Gabelli, through his Gabelli Foundation, Inc., contributed $1.5 million to establish the Gabelli Endowed Anthony R. Pustorino Distinguished Professorship in Accounting, a restricted endowment at Pace University.
+The fund supports, in perpetuity, a named professor in the Lubin School of Business Accounting Department.

 University of Nevada, Reno

-In December 2013, the University of Nevada, Reno announced it had received a $1.5 million donation from the Gabelli Foundation to help pay for the construction of the E. L. Wiegand Fitness Center.
+In December 2013, the University of Nevada, Reno announced that it had received a $1.5 million donation from the Gabelli Foundation to help pay for the construction of the E. L. Wiegand Fitness Center.
 Gabelli is a member of the Wiegand Foundation's board of trustees.

 Columbia Graduate Business School

-In July 2013, The Gabelli Foundation pledged $15 million.
-This gift is earmarked for the construction of Columbia Business School's new Manhattanville campus.
-The building is scheduled to open in 2018.
+In July 2013, the Gabelli Foundation pledged $15 million, earmarked for the construction of Columbia Business School's new Manhattanville campus.
+The building was scheduled to open in 2018.

 Columbus Day Parade

-On October 8, 2012, Gabelli was Grand Marshall of the New York City's 68th Annual Columbus Day Parade - the world's largest celebration of Italian-American culture and heritage.
+On October 8, 2012, Gabelli was grand marshall of the New York City's 68th Annual Columbus Day Parade, the world's largest celebration of Italian-American culture and heritage.

 Fordham University

 Among those recognized at the 2010 Fordham University Founder's Award Dinner were Mario J. Gabelli, CBA '65, and Regina M. Pitaro, FCRH '76, a Fordham trustee and managing director of Gamco Asset Management.
 In September 2010, Fordham formally announced Gabelli's $25 million gift, the largest ever in the university's history.
-The gift allowed Fordham, which renamed the undergraduate business college the Gabelli School of Business, to expand student scholarships and faculty chairs, and is crucial to the creation of the Center of Global Investment Analysis which brings together students, faculty and professionals in the financial community to enhance scholarship in the study and understanding of capital markets.
-In 2014, Mario Gabelli funded the university's ability to initiate the Gabelli Ph.D.
-Program which will establish a doctoral-level business program at Fordham's Gabelli School of Business.
-In December 2020, Fordham announced Gabelli, through the Gabelli Foundation, had made the largest gift in the university's history, a $35 million gift to support the business school that bears his name.
+The gift allowed Fordham, which renamed the undergraduate business college the Gabelli School of Business, to expand student scholarships and faculty chairs, and was crucial to the creation of the Center of Global Investment Analysis, which brings together students, faculty and professionals in the financial community to enhance scholarship in the study and understanding of capital markets.
+In 2014, Gabelli funded the university's Gabelli Ph.D.
+Program, which will establish a doctoral-level business program at Fordham's Gabelli School of Business.
+In December 2020, Fordham announced that Gabelli, through the Gabelli Foundation, had made the largest gift in the university's history, a $35 million gift to support the business school that bears his name.